 The Sea Remembers - Special Edition

-This special edition contains Klaus Honnef's opening speech "Visual Journeys to Landscapes Recalled" to the exhibition "The Sea Remembers" at Photowerk Berlin / Kommunale Galerie Berlin from April 25 to June 10, 2018, curated by Norbert Wiesneth, and an interview with Rosemarie Zens, conducted by Frank Meyer, RBB Kulturradio.
+This special edition contains Klaus Honnef's opening speech "Visual Journeys to Landscapes Recalled" for the exhibition "The Sea Remembers" at Photowerk Berlin / Kommunale Galerie Berlin from April 25 to June 10, 2018, curated by Norbert Wiesneth, and an interview with Rosemarie Zens, conducted by Frank Meyer, RBB Kulturradio.

 Editor and photography